Incrementis/Tutorils-Historical-Encyclopedias-/README.md

 ## Credits
 ### General
-* Image by <a href="https://unsplash.com/de/@heathergreengreen?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Heather Green</a> auf <a href="https://unsplash.com/de/fotos/ein-altes-stuck-papier-mit-abgerissenen-kanten-sJAhA7oAkeY?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a> used as paper texture
+* Image: by <a href="https://unsplash.com/de/@heathergreengreen?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Heather Green</a> on <a href="https://unsplash.com/de/fotos/ein-altes-stuck-papier-mit-abgerissenen-kanten-sJAhA7oAkeY?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a> used as paper texture

-* Image: Reading sequence frames partially used from Beamdog's Enhanced Edition games from the sequences chapter
+* Image: Reading sequence frames partially used from Beamdog's Enhanced Edition games from the chapter sequences

 ### "History of the Drow"